pinkroosterai/AIdocs/tool-calling.md

 # Comprehensive Reference Guide for Function Calling with Betalgo.Ranul.OpenAI

-This guide explains how to use function calling with the Betalgo.Ranul.OpenAI library, including defining functions, using them in chat completions, handling tool calls, and managing iterative interactions.
-It incorporates best practices and advanced scenarios such as handling multi-tool calls, stream completions, and JSON schema integration.
+This enhanced guide explains how to use function calling with the Betalgo.Ranul.OpenAI library, integrating advanced knowledge about `PropertyDefinition` types.
+It includes defining functions, using them in chat completions, handling tool calls, and managing iterative interactions.

 ---

 ## 1. Defining Functions and Tools

 ### Function Definition
 Functions are defined using `FunctionDefinitionBuilder` and describe the behavior and parameters for external interactions.
+Use `PropertyDefinition` for parameter specification.

 ```csharp
 var function = new FunctionDefinitionBuilder("get_current_weather", "Get the current weather")